Sopwith Baby: Operational history

 The Baby was used as a shipborne reconnaissance and bomber aircraft operating from seaplane carriers and cruisers, as well as naval trawlers and minelayers.
 Many Babies were attached to RNAS coastal air stations located in England and Scotland and RNAS stations in Egypt, Greece and Italy.

 A major role of the Baby was to warn of German Zeppelin raids as far from Britain as possible, along with tracking German naval movements.

 Babies also saw service with the navies of the United States, France, Chile, Greece and Norway.
 In Norway additional Babies were built as replacements, with some seeing service until 1930.
 Two of the 10 Sopwith Baby floatplanes that were acquired by the Royal Norwegian Navy Air Service were brought to Svalbard in the summer of 1928 to participate in the search for the lost Norwegian polar explorer Roald Amundsen, but were not used for the search.

 Surviving aircraft

 The original components of two Babies built by Sopwith, Nos.
 8214 and 8215, have been utilized to complete a composite aircraft for display at the Fleet Air Arm Museum at RNAS Yeovilton, Somerset.
-The exhibit has been marked with the serial N-2078, which was a Blackburn-built aircraft, and has been named Jabberwock.
+The exhibit has been marked with the serial N-2078, which was a Blackburn-built aircraft, and has been named The Jabberwock.